ashutoshmjain/gita/src/mathuraChap07.md

 - The continuity of the present is an illusion.
 We are a good story tellers to ourselves.
 We weave random action events into a narrative.
 The events might occur in past or in future - our narratives gives them an order.
 They define the objects and characters available to us in the "scope".
 That's the reason we never feel discontinuity after ten hours of sleep - even after six months of coma.
 Our brains simply line up the events to describe a story.
 - In essence, the meaning of the word "present" is the active state.
 In between we dwell in past or future.
 Thought is the worm-hole to move to the past -  to edit the narrative captured in our mind.
 And thus there is no notion of "present" in our action less sleep. `Dwaipayana` wrote in third chapter of `Gita` > Nahi Kashchit Khshanam Api, Jatu tishthati Akaramkrit !  >> No one gets to stay without actions even for a moment .

-**Notes and Stuff:**

 ---

 [^scope]: Scope:
 - In computer programming, the scope is a block of code where we may access a variable, a function or a constant; to do some action with it.
 The memory where the said objects are stored is released back to the pool as soon as objects go out of scope.
-- In other words scope is the present for a compiler or a run time.
-- In strongly typed languages (such as Rust), objects of same type are allowed to interact.
+In other words scope is the present for a Computer.
+In strongly typed languages (such as Rust), objects of same type are allowed to interact.
 For example, you can only add a integer to another as long as they both are in scope.
 You can't add an int to a float.
 In other words, present always comes with rules.
-In fact, the gift is set of rules. `Siva` (intelligence) creates the rule set.
+In fact, the gift is set of rules. `Siva` (intelligence) is the rule set.
+- There are always some new twists whenever one indulges in the physical reality! — the scope.
+That is the reason one could never predict the next hour or next day — though predicting events say ten years from now is possible.
+And that is what makes this world such an interesting place!
+- All prediction, whether they are ten years hence, or a hundred years, or a multi generational prophecy, may happen with their own nuances, but those wrinkles of the evolving rule set are insignificant at this point in time.
+At this time we are lost in the nuances of the present — the tiniest (but comprehensive) sensory details, as in color, smell and touch.
+These sensory overlays, in our current moment are important because our involuntary reactions (feedback) determine if the reality we create is worth spending our time or not.
+These sensory experiences, however, don't change the future - they only effect the experience.

 ---